nosolosoftware/metrics/README.md

 Url in reports will open the file using vim, just to edit it fast.

-TODO: Support to open the file in the line referer in the report.

 ## Installing in your project

 Within your project directory, execute the following steps.